 - Formalizing the Virtual Assistance profession in ’97; founding AssistU at the same time.
 Since then, we’ve trained and supported close to 1,000 people in becoming virtual assistants in businesses they love and that allow them to have work that contributes to their having high-quality lives.
 We’ve also helped countless clients find and connect with our talented virtual assistants.

-- I also am an ardent death-positive evangelist, and work with people from mid-life and beyond in all sorts of end-of-life-related areas (site coming soon!).
+- As an ardent death-positive evangelist, working with people from mid-life and beyond in all sorts of conscious-aging, and end-of-life-related areas at AGoodbye.com.

 Things about me you probably don’t know